Agustín Heredia

-Gastón Agustín Heredia (born 16 June 1997) is an Argentine professional footballer who plays as a centre-back for Chilean club Cobreloa on loan from Boca Juniors..
+Gastón Agustín Heredia (born 16 June 1997) is an Argentine professional footballer who plays as a centre-back for Boca Juniors.

 Club career

 Heredia begun playing football at the age of 8 with his local club Quilmes de Villa Allende, where he played as a striker.
 He moved to the youth academy of Club Deportivo Atalaya and after spending 5 years there, transferred to Boca Juniors in 2015.

 Heredia made his professional debut for Boca Juniors in a 3-2 Torneos de Verano loss to Godoy Cruz on 15 January 2018.
 He debuted in the Copa Libertadores in a 0–0 tie against Alianza Lima on 1 March 2018.
 Heredia made his Argentine Primera División for Boca Juniors in a 2–0 loss to Argentinos Juniors on 18 March 2018.

 In March 2025, Heredia moved to Chile and joined on loan to Cobreloa.

 International career

 Heredia was called up to the Argentina U20s for a training camp in October 2016.